 Steps:

-- Go to Recent Apps (square button or swipe up)
+- To get to Recent Apps, tap the square button or swipe up.

-Didn't work for me at the wedding, but it's worth trying because it takes 15 seconds.
+It didn't work for me at the wedding, but it's worth a shot because it only takes 15 seconds.

 2. Restart Your Phone